Close sheet

 • Lens system — Focal length range, depth of field philosophy, lens character, sensor/film stock.

-• Composition system — Aspect ratio, grid behavior, negative space range, horizon/vertical alignment.
+• Composition system — Grid behavior, negative space range, horizon/vertical alignment.

 • Texture system — Grain, sharpness, chromatic aberration, vignette.